rundeck/docs/docs/learning/howto/ssh-on-linux-nodes.md

     ![Add Key Entry](@assets/img/howto-ssh-addkey.png)
 1. For *Key Type* select `Private Key`.
 1. Add Rundeck instance private key file content in *Enter text*.
 The key is located at `/var/lib/rundeck/.ssh/id_rsa`.
-1. In **Storage path** it’s possible to define specific subfolders for the keys if needed, for this example just leave it blank.
+1. In the **Storage path** field it’s possible to define specific subfolders for the keys if needed, for this example just leave it blank.
-1. In the *Name* textbox enter a key name that corresponds to the rundeck host, in this example is just `rundeck` (now the Key Storage entry is `keys/rundeck`).
+1. In the *Name* textbox enter a key name that corresponds to the Rundeck host, in this example is just `rundeck` (now the Key Storage entry is `keys/rundeck`).
     ![Key Entry](@assets/img/howto-ssh-keyentry.png)

 ## Adding Nodes